11 pesky bank fees and how to avoid them

 Also known as insufficient funds fees, nonsufficient funds (NSF) fees are charged when you don’t have enough money in a checking account to pay for a transaction.
 NSF fees differ from overdrafts in that you don’t end up with a negative balance — rather, the transaction is simply declined.

-NSF fees can be lofty — $19.94 on average, according to Bankrate’s 2023 checking account survey.
-While they’re somewhat less common than overdraft fees, 70 percent of accounts still charge NSF fees.
+While there was a decrease within the last year, NSF fees can be lofty — $17.72 on average, according to Bankrate’s 2024 checking account survey.
+Only 6 percent of banks don’t charge either an overdraft or NSF fee.

 Many banks that don’t charge overdraft fees also don’t charge NSF fees.
 You could consider switching accounts to eliminate the possibility of getting this fee altogether.